RealTimeLogic/Xedge32/README.md

 ### (Xedge Lua IDE and REPL for ESP32)

 Looking to turn your ESP32 into a powerful [Edge Controller or IoT Gateway](https://realtimelogic.com/products/edge-controller/)?
 Look no further than Xedge32!
 This incredible development tool empowers users of all levels to program their ESP32 using the simple and intuitive Lua Scripting language.
-Lua is the perfect beginner-friendly coding language, even promoted as a first programming language for children!
 With Xedge32, you can easily unlock the full potential of your ESP32 and create advanced IoT solutions that will impress even the most tech-savvy enthusiasts.

 ![ESP32 Edge Controller](https://realtimelogic.com/images/xedge/v1/Xedge.png)